• Home |

 • High recoil

-• You must buy in bulk to get the significant discount per round.
+• You must buy in bulk to get a significant discount per round.

 Why We Chose It

-Federal Power Shok is one of the least expensive options for 12 gauge slugs, yet it has one of the highest muzzle velocities and muzzle energies.
+Federal Power-Shok is one of the least expensive options for 12 Gauge slugs, yet it has one of the highest muzzle velocities and energies.

-I really appreciate that the ammo is manufactured in the USA so that I can expect high-quality ammo at a reasonable price.
+I really appreciate that the ammo is manufactured in the USA.
+With Federal, I can always expect high-quality ammo at a reasonable price.

-The 1 oz. slug is more than enough to ethically harvest most big game animals, including deer, at close range.
+The 1 oz. slug is more than enough to ethically harvest most big game, including deer, at close range.

-In my opinion, slugs are the better option for deer hunting because they are more effective at longer ranges than buckshot.
+In my opinion, slugs are better for deer hunting than buckshot because they are more effective at longer ranges.

 Honorable Mentions